Darnel-K/ApacheCodeFileHandlers/README.md

 ## Installation Instructions:

-**You will require enough permissions on the host system to use git, make changes to the apache server configs and restart / reload the apache server**
+**You will require enough permissions on the host system to use git, make changes to the apache server configs and restart / reload the apache server.**

 **Python 3 MUST be installed on the server you wish to use this on!**